ukBaz/ukBaz.github.io/howto/python_gio.md

 ## D-Bus bindings for Python
 There are a number of libraries that can be used to access D-Bus from Python.
-However they all seem to come with issues.
+However, they all seem to come with issues.

 The BlueZ examples use `python-dbus` which the library accepts there might be [issues](https://dbus.freedesktop.org/doc/dbus-python/).
-Else where it is documented that `dbus-python` is a legacy API, built with a deprecated dbus-glib library
+Else where it is documented that `python-dbus` is a legacy API, built with a deprecated dbus-glib library

 The newer D-Bus libraries are based on functionality in `PyGObject` which uses the D-Bus bindings in `gi.repsitory.Gio`.
-However, this library is not documented well and only minimal examples around.
+However, this library is not documented well and I have only found a few examples around.

 `pydbus` has been a strong contender as it works great for doing BLE central devices, and it is built on `gi.repository.Gio`.
 However,